 South Mountain Neighborhoods Wier Avenue / South Mountain Avenue / 12th Street / 15th Avenue

-Sunnyslope Neighborhoods Mountain View Road / Northern Avenue / 14th Street / 7th Avenue
+Sunnyslope Neighborhoods (survey now open) Mountain View Road / Northern Avenue / 14th Street / 7th Avenue

 Westside Neighborhoods Osborn Road / Encanto Boulevard / 35th Avenue / 49th Avenue